ponylang/pony-tutorial/expressions/object-literals.md

     end
 ```

 We can also implicitly capture values from the lexical scope by using them in the object literal.
 Sometimes values that aren't local variables, aren't fields, and aren't parameters of a function are called _free variables_.
 By using them in a function, we are _closing over_ them - that is, capturing them.
-The code above could be written withouth the field `s`:
+The code above could be written without the field `s`:

 ```pony
 class Foo